mikejonestechno/bitburner-scripts/docs/02gameplay.md

 I choose depth-first search traversal because it allows me to easily print a list of servers in the network tree hierarchy without complex conditional loops to re-arrange the order.

-I created a `scanNetwork()` function that scans each server starting from _home_ and builds up a flattened `Map()` of all servers in the network.
+I created a `scanNetwork()` function that scans each server starting from _home_ and builds an array of all servers in the network.

-I then created a `scan()` function that outputs the network Map with a simple branch representation similar to the `scan-analyze` command :
+I then created a `scan()` function that outputs the array with a simple branch representation similar to the `scan-analyze` command (without the analysis):

 ```
 function scan(depth = 3) terminal output